 To keep down pillows and comforters looking and smelling their best, but sure to use a duvet and pillow covers which can be washed weekly or as needed.

 Putting on a duvet cover can be daunting.
-But you can use this simple method that makes it a simple one person job.
+But you can use this simple method that makes it an easy one person job.

 Keeping It Soft

-Some textiles, such as down comforters, have a tendency to absorb liquid fabric softener unevenly so use a fabric-softening sheet in the dryer instead.
+Some textiles, such as down comforters, have a tendency to absorb liquid fabric softener unevenly so use a fabric-softening and static reduction sheet in the dryer instead.
 Fabric-softening sheets leave a thin film on the exterior of textiles that prevents static electricity.
 It also makes the material feel softer.